Business Jargons For Data ScientistsJuly 10, 2020 2020-07-31 2:15

 9. Balance Sheet: ‘A balance sheet is a financial statement that reports a company’s assets, liabilities and shareholders’ equity at a specific point in time, and provides a basis for computing rates of return and evaluating its capital structure.’ – Investopedia

 Example usage: “Our balance sheet shows that we have $400,000 in assets and $20,000 in liabilities.”

 10. Profit margin: Profit margin is the amount of profit a business earns in each sale.
 It is normally expressed in percentage relative to the manufacturing cost of an item or the amount needed to perform a service.
 Profit margin is also mentioned in gross and net terms as:

 - Gross Profit margin – Gross Profit margin is the total margin on a sale prior to any deductions such as tax, refunds, etc.

 - Net Profit margin – Net Profit margin is the total margin on a sale after deductions such as tax, refunds, etc.

 Example usage: ‘We have a profit margin of 10% on our new product.”

-This article on ‘Business Jargons For Data Scientists’ is our effort to help our click readers get up to speed in their new business roles or current ones.
+This article on ‘Business Jargons For Data Scientists’ is our effort to help The Click Readers get up to speed in their new business roles.
 We hope that we could help you expand your knowledge with the most frequently used terms in business.